Want to know how to boost your customer conversions by using testimonial pages effectively?

 Want to embed a Twitter feed on your website, even if you’re not tech-savvy?
 Learn how you can add an interactive Twitter feed on WordPress here.

-Finally, one of the best ways to show social proof and skyrocket your sales is by showing a combination of different testimonial types in your page.
-This is exactly what Zoom did.
+Finally, one of the best ways to show social proof and skyrocket your sales is by showing testimonials from lots of platforms at once.
+And this is exactly what these brands did.

-So imagine how much more powerful it would be if you showed more than one testimonial type in your page?
+So imagine how much more powerful it would be if you showed testimonials from lots of different platforms like Fog Harbor did.

-If you have 2 or more social media channels, you can combine them into one social media feed and display it on your WordPress.
+If your brand has pages on 2 or more review sites, you can use Reviews Feed Pro to combine them into one social media feed and display it on your WordPress site.

-Want to combine videos, text and photo testimonials so you can show an interactive feed in your testimonial page?
+Want to combine reviews from the top platforms out there and show an interactive feed in your testimonial page?

 You can spend lots of time and resources doing this manually.

-Or, you can do what we did and use Smash Balloon’s Social Wall Pro to easily combine different social media feeds into a single wall.
+Or, you can do what we did and use Smash Balloon’s Reviews Feed Pro to easily combine reviews from different platforms into a single feed.

-By using Social Wall Pro, we were able to recreate Zoom’s testimonial page below:
+By using Reviews Feed Pro, we were able to create this testimonial page below:

 The best part?
-No need for manual embedding so you can easily do this in a few minutes.
+No need for manual embedding, so you can easily do this in a few minutes.
 Just follow the guided flow, select your options, and your reviews feed will be ready.